 As a kid, I always wanted to be good at drawing.
 I practiced drawing my favorite anime characters, but frankly, my mom was the only one who thought they were good.

 “I already know React,” mused my friend.
-“What popular backend language should I learn that will make me a useful hire to companies?
+“What popular backend language should I learn that will make me a useful hire to companies?”

 A while back, one of my friends bragged that he bagged a six-figure backend developer job after watching a few YouTube videos on APIs and reading parts a bit of the PostgreSQL documentation.

 “Guys, I’ve got an idea.
 What if we could design a language that’s easy to read like Python, but fast?
+That has a slim feature-set like C, but is good for web development?
+That’s compiled like Java, but doesn’t need a VM?”

 What’s it like being a back-end developer?
 Well, it’s different depending on which developer you ask.

 To someone who isn’t familiar with these roles, it’s easy to think that DevOps and systems reliability engineers (SREs) might have the same job.
+After all, both of them involve automation, coding, scaling, and reliability to one degree or another.
+Both roles are trying to make an organization more efficient.
+It’s reasonable to wonder if there’s any daylight between DevOps vs SREs.

 Doesn’t it seem like every day there’s a new mishmash of responsibilities into a job title?
+One day soon, someone will be hired as a DevOpSysSecInfraArc engineer.

 The deeper you get into the tech sphere, the more unintelligible the job titles seem to be.
+Plus, the same title at different companies often encompasses different responsibilities.
+Ask twenty data scientists what they do and you’ll get twenty different answers.

 I wrote an article about not starting with frameworks that got some attention from /r/programming on Reddit yesterday.
+While a good number of people must have enjoyed the article (some people upvoted? idk) I was rightfully blasted with a lot of criticism.
+Here are some of my favorite comments:

 Look, I don’t hate frameworks.
 I’m not as starry-eyed as some other developers, especially when it comes to back-end frameworks, but I don’t think there’s anything wrong with using tools that make you productive.
+On the contrary, I’m always trying to find tools that make me as productive as possible.

 Soon after you dip your toe in the water of software development, you’re guaranteed to come across the terms “frontend” and “backend”.
+There are also frontend and backend developers, but what’s the difference?
+What do frontend and backend mean?

 Plenty of people have heard of SaaS, or Software-as-a-Service, which is simply software made available by a third party over the internet.
+Think Salesforce, WordPress, or MailChimp.
+And most people know what a “backend developer” is, that is, someone who is responsible for things building server-side systems like user authentication and data storage.

 A backend technology is anything used server-side to build stable and efficient web architectures.
 Back-end technologies include programming languages, databases, communication mechanisms, or frameworks that make up the building blocks of a web application’s back-end.

 A backend programming language is what a programmer like you uses to create internal systems that work in the background of a web application.
+Backend developers make a lot of money and are growing in popularity and desirability.

 The median DevOps engineer’s salary is $103,994 in base pay, with around $28,514 in additional pay through bonuses, commissions, and profit sharing according to Glassdoor.
+Salary.com estimates the average is closer to $125k, while BuiltIn puts the average closer to $128k in base pay, with an additional $15k in cash compensation.

 The short answer?
 On average, backend developers make either $82,462, $95,472, or $104,865 per year in base pay depending on who you ask.
+(I asked Glassdoor, Indeed, and Salary.com respectively.)
+StackOverflow uses medians instead, and their survey suggests the backend developers actually make upwards of $150,000 per year.

 Want to become a backend developer?
 Not surprising.
 Backend developers enjoy an average base salary of $160k per year, not to mention comprehensive benefits.
+And best of all?
+You no longer need a four-year degree to learn backend development.
+With the help of some of the best backend projects, you can prepare yourself for a backend development job in about nine months, even if you’re a total beginner.

 So you want to get into web development, and you keep hearing about “front-end” and “back-end” positions.
+The question is, which should you learn first?
+As someone who’s held both front-end and back-end positions, and even been a hiring manager, read on and I’ll give you my thoughts.

 So you’re looking for the very best backend bootcamp of 2022.
 You’re not alone – most backend engineers earn over six figures according to Glassdoor, plus they have wide and varied job prospects.
+It’s a good gig.

 It’s time for some speculation on my part 🔗 I believe that the job duties of “back-end” and “DevOps” engineers will coalesce to include almost everything that “the user doesn’t see”.
+There will still be room for specialization, but these roles will become less distinguishable overall.

 DevOps principles, and CI/CD specifically, are generally presented as a more efficient way to run a software development organization.
+While I hold the belief that CI/CD is more efficient and effective than manually testing and deploying code, I’d like to talk about something we don’t bring up quite as often.

 The sexiest job title of the decade, data scientist, has spawned about a dozen equally sexy but somewhat confusing and overlapping job titles.
+The primary offshoot of a data scientist is a data engineer.
+Let’s talk about the difference between a data engineer and a back-end engineer, because frankly, the lines can get quite blurred.